 The Magic Bullet/NutriBullet brand is recommended by health and fitness gurus across the board.
 This trendy blender is ideal for those with busy lifestyles, modest mixing needs and minimal counter space.
 It's a unique design that's uniquely practical, too.

-For less than $100, this countertop blender can handle most blending chores.
+For a small price, this countertop blender can handle most blending chores.
 The Soft Start feature pulls food into the blades before increasing speed, which makes food prep more efficient.
 The die-cast metal base is sturdy and attractive, and the BPA-free pitcher is easy to clean.
 There are five speeds, in addition to a "crush ice" and pulse mode; Intelli-Speed Motor Control senses blender contents to maintain consistent performance.

 No frills?
 No problem.
 This blender does the basics, and does them well — at a gift-friendly price, no less.